SebiNechita/quizzzz/README.md

 ## Description of project

 We have created a Game called **_Quizzzz_**.
-The main goal of this game it improve the user's _energy awareness_.
+The main goal of this game is to improve the user's _energy awareness_.
 We also have a Multiplayer mode so that you can have fun with friends while learning about the energy usages of various activities you see in a day-to-day basis.
 There is also a Single Player Mode for more serious users.
 There is a global leaderboard that contains best-scores of other users.

 We used the **[Spring Framework](https://spring.io)** to build the application.
 We also used **[JavaFX](https://openjfx.io)** for the GUI.